I wasn't sure if it were to be done via Data or Triggers, so I'm posting this here.

 This is definitely not working.

 The problem is that ordering the unit replaces the order, so it'll get in the way of the gameplay a lot.
 If the player wants to cast an ability while this thing runs, there is a chance the ability won't be cast.
-And if I don't set it to "Replace Existing Orders", a player that spams order will never be affected by the drifting effect (and all players, in this context, will be spamming orders).
+And if I don't set it to "Replace Existing Orders", a player that spams order will never be affected by the drifting effect (and all players, in this context,

 As it is, it just makes the movement of my Probe racer unit all clunky.